 Niagara Falls Strategic Economic Development Fund

 The next step for Niagara Falls is to leverage these investments in the waterfront, downtown and Main Street and better connect them to nearby neighborhoods through a Niagara Falls Strategic Economic Development Fund.
-The Fund is part of Governor Andrew M. Cuomo’s Buffalo Billion investment plan which focuses on ensuring that all Western New Yorkers have an improved quality of life, and includes programs targeted at revitalization in some of the region’s most underserved neighborhoods.
+The Fund is part of New York State’s Buffalo Billion investment plan which focuses on ensuring that all Western New Yorkers have an improved quality of life, and includes programs targeted at revitalization in some of the region’s most underserved neighborhoods.

 The Fund is dedicated to the revitalization of Niagara Falls through transformational capital investments in targeted areas along Niagara Street, Main Street, Portage Road, and Pine Avenue that enhance neighborhoods that connect to the waterfront to retain and attract residents, promote mixed-use, walkable commercial corridors, support and grow new businesses and entrepreneurship, take advantage of the waterfront and attract tourists from downtown into adjoining neighborhoods.
 Through the establishment of goals, an analysis of economic and land use data, a look at past investments, and in-depth stakeholder engagement, Empire State Development (ESD) and subsidiary USA Niagara (USAN) in partnership with the City of Niagara Falls and University at Buffalo Regional Institute (UBRI), are developing a portfolio of catalytic projects aimed at improving economic conditions in the City of Niagara Falls.